memoizelabs/Fork/README.md

 ## Introduction

 This documentation defines usage of Memoize Labs' Fork API, an interface to train and use human-like models.
-For real-time interaction with models, we define a state machine that allows for state transitions and ultimately data streaming while handling server-side and client-side faults.
+For real-time interaction with models, we define a state machine that allows for state transitions and ultimately data streaming while handling server-side and client-side faults, respurces, and synchronization.

 ## Contents